Graduation Requirements for the Baccalaureate Degree

 In order to graduate, the student must have final grades posted in all previously taken classes.
 A student cannot graduate with an X grade or an I grade still posted on the transcript.
 Students cannot graduate with missing grades for any previously taken classes.
 Once all final grades have been submitted to the Registrar and have been posted on the student's transcript, then the degree will be posted.

 A student is expected to complete the degree requirements set forth in a particular version of the university catalog.
 Normally, this will be the catalog in effect at the time the student is admitted to the major or degree program in which the degree will be earned.
 In cases involving a second major or minor, the applicable catalog is the catalog in effect at the time of admission to the first major or degree program.
 For the student who changes a major or degree program, the catalog in effect when the student is admitted to the new major or degree program will be applicable.
-Only with the specific approval of the college dean may a different catalog be selected.
+Only with the specific approval of the academic program director, chair, associate dean, or dean may a different catalog be selected.
 Students must complete the bachelor's degree within 10 years.
 Any student who is not enrolled for a period of twelve (12) months or greater will be subject to the degree and program requirements at the time of readmission.

 Back to Undergraduate Academic Policies